Instructions to Authors

 Software for Systematics and Evolution papers should include an abstract.
 In general, papers will be limited to 4 printed journal pages (less than 12 double-spaced manuscript pages), but exceptions can be made when warranted.
 We will not enforce any specific organization of the text, but the following suggestions might help in organizing a submission: an introduction that describes the motivation; a Description section; a Benchmark section; a Biological Examples section (if applicable); a statement regarding Availability.
 However the manuscript is organized, please pay careful attention to the normal formatting for section headings, references, and other aspects of the journal’s style.

 All text, including the references section, must be double-spaced; 1.5 spacing is not acceptable.
 Continuous line numbers must be used.
 Use a very common font, such as Times New Roman, to ensure proper encoding into ScholarOne Manuscripts.
 Use 12-point type and margins of approximately 1 inch on all sides and a non-justified (ragged) right margin.
 Words should not be hyphenated at the ends of lines.
 All paragraphs should be indented approximately 0.5 inch (1 cm) using a tab command.
 Paragraphs must consist of 2 or more sentences.
 Footnotes should not be used.

 Limit the manuscript to the length necessary to convey the work.
 Papers may be unsubmitted or rejected if they are longer than necessary.
-Number all manuscript pages consecutively in this order: title page, abstract (not used in Points of View), text, acknowledgements, references, appendices, tables (one per page), figure captions (several per page), figures (one per page).
+Number all manuscript pages consecutively in this order: title page, abstract, text, acknowledgements, references, appendices, tables (one per page), figure captions (several per page), figures (one per page).